Comparing Home Refinancing Options for Every Situation

 Tip: Learn more about amortization by reading our mortgage payments explained article.

 Be sure to research lenders before committing to the traditional 15-year loan.
-There are some companies, like American Financing, who can refinance your mortgage to any term you need: 20, 18, even 13-year terms.
+There are some companies, like American Financing, who can refinance your mortgage to any term of 10 years or more: 20-, 18-, even 13-year terms.
 Choosing a custom term can save you even more on interest.

 Need money for a significant expense?